USDA loans are for low-income, rural homebuyers, right?

 - Saving is not your strong suit: Skipping the down payment keeps thousands of dollars in your pocket and eliminates the need to save up cash.
 You can even use gift funds for your closing costs, so you need very little upfront

-- Your credit profile isn’t perfect: The USDA Guarantee can ease a lender’s concerns about your borrowing credentials since the loan is backed by the government
+- Your credit profile isn’t perfect: Although the minimum credit score of 620 is the same for USDA and conventional, the USDA Guarantee can ease a lender’s concerns about your borrowing credentials since the loan is backed by the government

 A conventional mortage may be the right fit if you: